 A local business needs to be listed online if they expect people to find where their physical location exists.
 Listings point consumers in the right direction, eventually leading them to an in-store visit at a local business.

 If a customer happens to read a lot of negativity about a business, it is likely they will continue searching for a business until they find a place they are wanting to do business with.
-Local establishments must be aware of the impact that online conversation has on the performance of their business and the influence that online discussion has on the customer journey.
+Local establishments must be aware of the impact that online conversation has on the performance of their business and the influence that online discussion has on customer journey awareness.

 Two of the most common research outlets are: